-The simplest way to improve your rewards program and increase motivation with employees is to keep the structure simple.
+The simplest way to improve your rewards program and increase motivation is to keep the structure simple.
 Significant performance increases will be the result from top dealers of your company.

-Here are some options and guidelines for reward and recognition programs:
+Here are some options and guidelines for dealer incentive programs:

 Encourage dealers to sell more by setting the bar higher than last year’s sales quota.
 Include basic training and communications into the program to make participants more effective.
 This is a flexible strategy and is easy to budget.

 Reward the top performers with recognition and rewards.
 Sometimes this may backfire because top performers typically excel regardless.
-So be sure to motivate the average performers as they have the most room for growth.
+Be sure to motivate the average performers, as they have the most room for growth.